benmoussaab/Airline-Reviews-Sentiment-Analysis/README.md

 ## 📌 Project Overview

-The goal of this project is to analyze airline customer reviews and classify them into sentiment categories (e.g., positive, neutral, or negative).
+The goal of this project is to analyze airline customer reviews and classify them into sentiment categories (positive or negative).
 It was just a bit application for my last coursera course

 ## 📊 Dataset